 5. Proper Cleaning

 Similar to brushing your own natural teeth, your dentures do need tender love and care.
 Your dentures are in the same exact environment as your natural teeth and therefore it can build up with plaque, calcium deposits and get stained.
 All three build ups can lead to a bank of bacteria and virus.
 Always brush your dentures with hand soap or dish soap.
 Avoid using tooth paste on your dentures as it will create micro-scratches leading to the thinning and wearing away of the dentures.
-Many times dentures which have been brush with toothpaste appear to have aged a lot faster than ones that use hand soap or dish soap.
-Remember to bring with you denture cleaning solutions to help battle staining issues and bacteria build up issues.
+Many times dentures that have been brushed with toothpaste appear to have aged a lot faster than ones that use hand soap or dish soap.
+Remember to bring with you denture cleaning solutions to help battle staining issues and bacteria build-up issues.